tahneeames/microarthropod/README.md

 Indicator species analyses by Factor, treatment, and epiphyte type Nestedness and Turnover calculation between sites (trmtxsubstrate factors)

-Boxplot for richness, abundance, and diversity of epiphytes within treatment variables
+Violin plot for richness, abundance, and diversity of epiphytes within treatment variables

 NMDS for treatment, epiphyte, and treatment x epiphyte

-R code available for full data in main

 Tab-delimited text files for all data can be found on data dryad (link up after peer-review)